Overview of Home Assistant capabilities

 - Reserve the device IP on your router or set a static DHCP lease.

-If running in a VM, remember to passthrough the Zigbee USB stick.
+If you run it in a VM, pass the Zigbee USB stick through properly.

 Configuration steps